My Work Setup

 Modula – $39 Lifetime

 I had a subscription to the Next-gen Image Gallery (now Imagely) WordPress plugin, which was $69 a year for my photography blog.
-It’s super bloated, and I was only using basic image gallery functionality.
-I got the opportunity to buy Modula, which did the same thing but for a one-time price of $39 and didn’t hesitate to pull the trigger.
-I replaced Imagely with Modula, and the site performance improved drastically without sacrificing any functionality, not to mention I got the cost savings of $138 over three years.
+It’s super bloated, and I only used basic image gallery functionality.
+I got the opportunity to buy Modula, which did the same thing but for a one-time price of $39, and I didn’t hesitate to pull the trigger.
+I replaced Imagely with Modula, and the site performance improved drastically without sacrificing any functionality.
+I also got a cost savings of $138 over three years.

-Update 6/08/21 – I’m not using Brizy anymore due to some performance and feature issues as well as bugs.
-The support hasn’t been great and the response is usually the generic “We’ll add this to our feature requests” which never gets resolved.
+Update 6/08/21 – I’m not using Brizy anymore due to performance, feature issues, and bugs.
+The support hasn’t been great, and the response is usually the generic “We’ll add this to our feature requests,” which never gets resolved.
 I ended up migrating the one site we did in Brizy to Divi.

 Divi – $187 Lifetime (added 06/08/21)

-I bought Divi due to the great reviews as an alternative to Elementor and even Brizy.
-It’s more feature-filled than Brizy and has a really strong third-party add-on community that provides more options.
-It’s really flexible and being able to use it on multiple sites means I can rapidly build sites for smaller clients who need something quick and simple.
+I bought Divi due to the great reviews of it as an alternative to Elementor and even Brizy.
+It’s more feature-filled than Brizy and has a robust third-party add-on community that provides more options.
+It’s flexible, and using it on multiple sites means I can rapidly build sites for smaller clients who need something quick and straightforward.

 Divi Supreme – $197.10 Lifetime (added 11/23/2022)

 A collection of Divi add-ons that gives you extra components.
-I sometimes think it’s crazy I paid more for the plugins than I did for Divi but both have paid for themselves multiple times over.
+I sometimes think it’s crazy that I paid more for the plugins than Divi, but both have paid for themselves multiple times.

 WP Rocket – $224.10/Lifetime – Added 10/12/2022